mybuicode/Customer_Shopping_Analysis/README.md

 - Category 3: Geographic Performance & Store Location Benchmarks
 - Category 4: Promotional Effectiveness & Customer Loyalty Programs

-The SQL queries used to inspect and clean the data for this analysis can be found here [GitHub Repository Link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [GitHub Repository Link].<br>
 Targeted SQL queries regarding various business questions can be found here [GitHub Queries Link].
 An interactive Tableau dashboard used to report and explore sales trends can be found here [Tableau Dashboard Link].
 ---------------------------------